Docs - Hosting

 • modprobe.blacklist=nouveau

-Then run sudo update-grub.
+Then run sudo update-grub and reboot.

 Disable display managers/background GPU processes. #